-Raccoons live in forests, suburban, and urban areas in the Central and southern states of North America.
+Raccoons live in forests and suburban, and urban areas in the Central and southern states of North America.
 The average lifespan of a raccoon is two to three years.

-The red bat is found across North America, and is a species of microbat.
-They measure 109 mm (4.3 in) with a weight of just 7 to 13 .
+The red bat is found across North America and is a microbat species.
+They measure 109 mm (4.3 in) with a weight of just 7 to 13.

 They have long pointed wings with short ears and a long tail.

 Eastern red bats are very maneuverable and can fly quickly.
-They do not hibernate, chosing to stay in the same regions all year.
+They do not hibernate, staying in the same regions all year.

-They are prioritized as least concern by the IUCN.
+They are prioritized as the least concern by the IUCN.

 The red fox is a midsize fox that lives in the northern region of North America.